ApexcupDeveloper/React-Native-Web3-App/README.md

-# React Native Test APP
+# React Native Test App

 ### Task
 1. Create simple View with a button to connect to the Metamask and display some informations such as chainID, ENS, Balance, Address.